componet/site/README.md

 site
 ====

+Hello World!

-The Website of the CompoNet organization
+This is the Website of the CompoNet organization

+## Purpose

+Here comes the purpose

+## Team

+- Tamás Benke
+- Tamás Benke Jr.